[?] Start Receiving This Blog Today By Simply Subscribing

 Fake snow and tinsel is often not allowed, as it can't be removed very well.

-The tree is collected after the holiday, replanted, and cared for until next the next holiday season.
 You can even adopt a christmas tree, to be sure you get the same one next year if you wish.
 This is an excellent form of having an eco-friendly-christmas-tree in your home.

 People do many different things instead of chopping down the traditional christmas tree.